vicchi/wp-quadratum/readme.txt

 == Changelog ==

-The current version is 1.2.0 (2012.11.06)
+The current version is 1.2.1 (2013.07.22)

+= 1.2.1 =
+* Released: 2013.07.22
+* Added: Support for HERE, Leaflet, MapQuest Open and Bing maps.
+* Added: All maps API JS now loads in the page footer to speed up overall page loading times.
+* Added: Support for a new filter, `wp_quadratum_checkin` giving full access to all the Foursquare checkin metadata that the Foursquare API returns.
+* Added: Support for specifying the height and width of the map as a percentage as well as in px.
+* Fixed: Update the admin 'Foursquare' tab to use the new app registration URL.
+Adjust the help text to reflect the new app registration layout on `foursquare.com/developers/register`.
+* Fixed: Updated Mapstraction support to pull JS code from `mapstraction.com` rather than `github.com/mapstraction/mxn` to work around new GitHub content serving policies.
+* Removed: Support for the CloudMade maps API; this has now been superseded by Leaflet maps.
+* Removed: Support for the Nokia maps API; this has now been superseded by HERE maps.
+* Removed: Support for authenticating Nokia maps via WP Nokia Auth; Nokia maps are now superseded by HERE maps.
+* Removed: Support for the `Widget ID` field from the plugin's widget; the plugin now uses the WordPress assigned widget instance.
+* Other: Transitioned to `WP_Mapstraction` from `WP_MXNHelper`.

 = 1.2 =
 * Released: 2012.11.06
 * Added: Support for the `wp_quadratum_strapline` filter.
-* Added: Enqueue non-minified versions of the plugin's CSS and JS files if WP_DEBUG or WPQUADRATUM_DEBUG are defined.
+* Added: Enqueue non-minified versions of the plugin's CSS and JS files if `WP_DEBUG` or `WPQUADRATUM_DEBUG` are defined.
-* Other: Updated to latest versions of WP_PluginBase and WP_MXNHelper.
+* Other: Updated to latest versions of `WP_PluginBase` and `WP_MXNHelper`.
 * Other: Moved all submodule classes/libraries from the plugin's root directory to /includes.

 = 1.1 =